Getting your domain protected means purchasing and installing an SSL Certificate.

 After the verification process is completed, you should receive your

 SSL Certificate by email.
-This cert should be given to your hosting
+This cert (along with a private key if you got one) should be given to your hosting

 provider to install and check.
 You may also be given a logo to place on